Bibliography of Russian history (1991–present)

 This is a select bibliography of English language books (including translations) and journal articles about the history of Russia and its empire from 1991 to present.
 It specifically excludes topics related to the Dissolution of the Soviet Union; see Bibliography of the Post Stalinist Soviet Union for information on this subject.
 This bibliography is restricted to works about Russian history, and specifically excludes items such modern travel logs and guide books, popular culture, etc.

 A brief selection of English translations of primary sources is included.
 The sections "General Surveys" and "Biographies" contain books; other sections contain both books and journal articles.
 Book entries have references to journal articles and reviews about them when helpful.
-Additional bibliographies can be found in many of the book-length works listed below; see Further Reading for several book and chapter-length bibliographies.
-The External Links section contains entries for publicly available select bibliographies from universities.